IverMartinson/RasterIver/readme.md

 - [ ] deltaTime variable or function. (function that returns pointer? function that returns the last deltatime value?)
 - [ ] add a function to set a custom debug prefix
 - [ ] add multiple texture support for objects
-- [ ] fix bug where viewing FPS count brings FPS to 1
+- [x] fix bug where not viewing FPS stops FPS cap from working